cymonegates/SVI_R_Script/README.md

 The SVI data set generated from this R script does not include 2 variables that are present in the CDC's data set.
 Those are AREA_SQMI (Tract area in square miles) and E_DAYPOP (Adjunct variable - Estimated daytime population, LandScan 2018).
 As far as we could tell, these variables do not affect the SVI calculations but may be useful for mapping the data.

 This code was based on the CDC's 2018 SVI documentation, which is slightly different from prior years (2016 and earlier) and may be different from future years if the CDC makes any changes.

+You'll likely get errors if you try to pull in ACS data prior to 2013.

 # Issues or Questions
 As the R script is merely a reproduction of the CDC's calculations, any questions about the CDC's SVI methodology should be directed to svi_coordinator@cdc.gov